-Confidence in Biden to handle several issues - including COVID-19 and foreign policy - declines compared with six months ago - and the drop has been particularly pronounced in views of his ability to bring the country closer together.
+Smaller majorities of Democrats today express confidence in Biden to handle most issues compared with six months ago - and the drop has been particularly pronounced in views of his ability to bring the country closer together.
 In March, 74% of Democrats expressed optimism that Biden could do this; today, only about half say so (55%).